anyav77/e15/independent-study/README.md

     Installation failed, reverting ./composer.json to its original content.
     ```

 4.  [laravel-video](https://github.com/imanghafoori1/laravel-video) package was released by imanghafoori1 in 2020.
 It seems to be limited to locally hosted videos.
 While early attempts to develop media streaming in Laravel reference issues with playback, in perticular with Google Chrome, laravel-video package seems to fix this problem with v2.0.2 release.

-#### Installation

 It's recommended to install a database prior to installing the package.
 If the database is missing during the install, testing the package will return an error.

 The installation is done via command line.

 1. Create database, if you don't have it already
 2. Update .env file with the new database name
 3. navigate to the directory where Laravel is installed
 * on the local environment, run `composer require --dev imanghafoori/laravel-video`
 * on the production environment, run `composer require imanghafoori/laravel-video`
 It may take a minute or two to install.
-You will receive a confirmation message:
-    `Package manifest generated successfully.`
+You will receive a confirmation message: `Package manifest generated successfully.`
 4. update navigate to routes directory, open web.php and add the following lines:

     ```git
     use Iman\Streamer\VideoStreamer;